andrew/ultimate-awesome/README.md

 - [awesome-continual-leaning-with-ptms](https://github.com/danelpeng/awesome-continual-leaning-with-ptms) - This is a curated list of "Continual Learning with Pretrained Models" research. .
 - [awesome-mac-apps](https://github.com/davidmerrick/awesome-mac-apps) - My favorite macOS apps.
 - [awesome-flinto](https://github.com/domenicosolazzo/awesome-flinto) - Awesome list of resources for Flinto.
-- [ai-portfolio-selection](https://github.com/dongheechoi/ai-portfolio-selection) - Artificial Intelligence (AI) based Portfolio Selection Papers.
 - [awesome-game-studies](https://github.com/electricjones/awesome-game-studies) - An awesome list of resources for game studies, sciences, and art.
 - [ZF-awesome-apps](https://github.com/exakat/ZF-awesome-apps) - Curated list of applications using Zend Framework 3 and 2.
 - [readme-components](https://github.com/FabianHermar/readme-components) - 🎉 Compilation of different awesome components and badges that you can add to your README.
 - [awesome-dev-study](https://github.com/fabiorbap/awesome-dev-study) - A repository with links that I use for development study.
+- [awesome-farm](https://github.com/farm-fe/awesome-farm) - A curated list of awesome things related to Farm .
 - [awesome-compound-ai](https://github.com/flitternie/awesome-compound-ai) - List of awesome papers on compound AI.
 - [awesome-data-visualization-solution](https://github.com/FreezeSoul/awesome-data-visualization-solution) -  收集了市场上的一些数据可视化方案，包括常见商业方案和一些相关的开源组件等，持续更新.   *** Data Visualization (数据可视化) ***.
 - [Awesome-Image-Retargeting](https://github.com/givkashi/Awesome-Image-Retargeting) - Awesome Image Retargeting.